Germanic peoples: Classical terminology

 The first author to describe the Germani as a large category of peoples distinct from the Gauls and Scythians was Julius Caesar, writing around 55 BCE during his governorship of Gaul.
-In Caesar's account, the clearest defining characteristic of the Germani people was that they lived east of the Rhine, opposite Gaul on the west side.
-Caesar sought to explain both why his legions stopped at the Rhine and also why the Germani were more dangerous than the Gauls and a constant threat to the empire.
-He also classified the Cimbri and Teutons, peoples who had previously invaded Italy, as Germani, and examples of this threat to Rome.
-Although Caesar described the Rhine as the border between Germani and Celts, he also describes a group of people he identifies as Germani who live on the west bank of the Rhine in the northeast of Gall, the Germani cisrhenani.
-It is unclear if these Germani spoke a Germanic language.
+In Caesar's account, the clearest defining characteristic of the Germani people was that their homeland was east of the Rhine, opposite Gaul on the west side.
+Caesar sought to explain both why his legions stopped at the Rhine and also why the Germani were more dangerous than the Gauls to the empire.
+Explaining this threat he also classified the Cimbri and Teutons, who had previously invaded Italy, as Germani.
+Although Caesar described the Rhine as the border between Germani and Celts, he also describes the Germani cisrhenani on the west bank of the Rhine, who he believed had moved from the east.
+It is unclear if these Germani were actually Germanic speakers.
 According to the Roman historian Tacitus in his Germania (c.
-98 CE), it was among this group, specifically the Tungri, that the name Germani first arose, and was spread to further groups.
-Tacitus continues to mention Germanic tribes on the west bank of the Rhine in the period of the early Empire.
+98 CE), it was among this group, specifically the Tungri, that the name Germani first arose, before it spread to further groups.
+Tacitus reported that in his time many of the peoples west of the Rhine within Roman Gaul were still considered Germani.
 Caesar's division of the Germani from the Celts was not taken up by most writers in Greek.